SITCommunity/discord-afk-js/nodb-stable/README.md

 ```

 # License
-This project is open-source and is licensed under the MIT License.
+This project is open-source and is licensed under the Apache 2.0 License.
 You can find more details about the license in the [LICENSE.md](https://github.com/CyraTeam/discord-afk-js/blob/main/LICENSE) file included in the project.

 With this comprehensive readme, you have a clear and detailed guide on how to use the **discord-afk-js** library to manage AFK status in your Discord bot.